justb4/ogc-api-jrc/services/home/src/docs/setup.md

 ## 7 Bootstrap/provision Server

 Moment of truth!
 Bootstrap (provision the server) in single playbook.
+Save the logfile for analysis.

-* `ansible-playbook -v --vault-password-file ~/.ssh/ansible-vault/ogc-api-sandbox.txt bootstrap.yml -i hosts/prod.yml`
+* `ansible-playbook -v --vault-password-file ~/.ssh/ansible-vault/ogc-api-jrc.txt bootstrap.yml -i hosts/prod.yml > bootstrap.log 2>&1`

 If all goes well, this output should be shown at end: